Follow Consistent Sales Forecasting Methods to Avoid Making Bad Decisions.

 This means that your reps are the key to your forecasts.You should trust your reps to give you factual insights and compile quality forecasts.
 Click To Tweet

-Now is a good time to get your sales managers to coach your reps on understanding buyer behaviour and how to create their pipelines with this in mind.
+Now is a good time to get your sales managers to coach your reps on understanding buyer behavior and how to create their pipelines with this in mind.

 You don’t need us to tell you that humans are complicated creatures.